igvteam/igv/scripts/readme.txt

 igv.bat       (for Windows)
-igv.sh        (for LINUX and MAC OsX) igv.command   (for MAC OsX, double-click to start)
+igv.sh        (for Linux and macOS) igv.command   (for macOS, double-click to start)

-The shell scripts are configured to start IGV with 1500B of memory (1 gb for the bat script).
+The shell scripts are configured to start IGV with 1500MB of memory (1 GB for the bat script).
 This is a reasonable default for most machines.
 If you are working with very large datasets you can increase the amount of memory available to IGV by editing the first line of the startup script.
 Specifically change the value of the "-Xmx" parameter.
-For example, to start IGV with 1 gigabyte of memory  change the value
+For example, to start IGV with 1 GB of memory  change the value

    -Xmx1500m